 Law enforcement intelligence suggests components of this group may be hostile and/or violent.
-Due to recent violent protests in Oakland, it is anticipated if this march enters Oakland, there could be acts of vandalism and violence.
+Due to recent protests in Berkeley and Oakland, it is anticipated if this march enters Oakland, there could be acts of vandalism and violence committed by participants.